Myron Mixon

-Myron Mixon (born May 31, 1962) is an American celebrity chef and competitor on the competitive barbecue circuit.
-He is a five time barbecue World Champion and appeared as a judge on Destination America reality television show BBQ Pitmasters.
-He also appeared as a judge on the BBQ show Smoked as well as the show BBQ Pit Wars.
-Due to the number of accolades he has achieved during his BBQ career, he has the nickname of "the winningest man in barbecue."
+Myron Mixon (born May 31, 1962) is an American celebrity chef, restaurateur, competitor on the barbecue circuit, and five-time barbecue World Champion.
+His achievements throughout his BBQ career have earned him the nickname "the winningest man in barbecue."

+Mixon was a judge on Smoked and BBQ Pitmasters, two Destination America reality television shows, and also appeared in four episodes of BBQ Pit Wars.

 Career

-Mixon started in competitive barbecue in 1996 at a competition in Atlanta, Georgia.
-He won first place in whole hog and third place in the pork shoulder competition.
-He originally only took up competitive BBQ in order to promote his family's BBQ sauce which his parents, Gaye and Jack, had created.
-His father taught him how to barbecue, and Mixon named his BBQ company after him, calling it Jack's Old South.
+Mixon's father, Jack Mixon, taught him how to make barbecue, and he originally took up competitive BBQ to promote the BBQ sauce that Jack and Myron's mother, Gaye Mixon, created.
+Mixon later named his BBQ company, Jack's Old South, after his father.

+At his first barbecue competition in Atlanta, Georgia in 1996, Mixon won first place in the whole hog category and third place in the pork shoulder category.

-During the course of his career, Mixon has won more than 180 BBQ grand championships and over 1,700 BBQ trophies.
+Over the course of his competitive career, Mixon has won over 180 BBQ grand championships and 1,700 BBQ trophies.
 He has been named Grand Champion at the Memphis in May World Championship on five occasions: in 2001, 2004, 2007, 2016, and 2021.

-Mixon is a multi-time Big Pig Jig Grand Champion, having won it most recently in 2012, his third victory in a row.
-He has so far failed to win the Jack Daniel's BBQ World Invitational, which he has described as the most prestigious competition in the BBQ circuit.
-He was runner up in 2004, missing out on first place by 0.1 points, and has come first in the whole hog competition there on three occasions.
-His achievements have earned him the nickname "the winningest man in barbecue."
+Mixon has been the Big Pig Jig Grand Champion multiple times, most recently in 2012 when he had his third victory in a row.

+Mixon has not won the Jack Daniel's BBQ World Invitational, which he described as the most prestigious competition on the BBQ circuit.
+He was runner up in 2004, missing first place by 0.1 points, and he has placed first in the whole hog category on three occasions.

-Mixon debuted on TLC's reality television show BBQ Pitmasters in its inaugural series as a contestant.
-Originally, it was a show that followed a number of BBQ chefs to several different BBQ competitions.
-Series two brought a change in format, with it becoming a competition-game show, and Mixon serving one of the three judges alongside Art Smith and Warren Sapp.
-Series three saw the series move to the Destination America cable TV channel and a slight change in the format.
-Mixon was the only judge who remained on the show, being joined by fellow BBQ chefs Aaron Franklin and Tuffy Stone.
+Mixon was a contestant on BBQ Pitmasters in its inaugural season as a TLC reality television show.
+Originally, the show followed various BBQ chefs as they competed in BBQ competitions.
+In its second season the show's format changed to a competition, with Mixon, Art Smith, and Warren Sapp serving as the three judges.
+In its third season the show moved to the Destination America cable TV channel and had another slight change.
+Mixon continued as a judge, and fellow BBQ chefs Aaron Franklin and Tuffy Stone joined him.

-He signed a cookbook deal in 2010 with publishers Ballantine Books.
-It was published in 2011, with Paula Deen providing the foreword.
-In May 2012, he appeared on NBC's The Today Show in a BBQ cookoff against Pat Martin of Tennessee restaurant Martin's Bar-B-Que.
-Mixon cooked a brisket recipe while Martin cooked "red neck tacos."
+In 2010 Mixon signed a cookbook deal with Ballantine Books.
+Paula Deen provided the foreword, and the cookbook was published in 2011.

+In May 2012 Mixon appeared on NBC's The Today Show in a BBQ cookoff against Pat Martin of Tennessee restaurant Martin's Bar-B-Que.
+Mixon made brisket, and Martin made "red neck tacos."

 Mixon was elected mayor of his hometown of Unadilla, Georgia, and was sworn in for a four-year term in January 2016.